 Issuer: BofA Finance Guarantor: BAC Denominations: The Notes will be issued in minimum denominations of \$1,000.00 and whole multiples of \$1,000.00 in excess thereof.
 Term: Approximately 3 years, unless previously called.
 Underlying: The Russell 2000 [®] Index (Bloomberg symbol: "RTY"), a price return index.
 Pricing Date: September 20, 2024 Issue Date: September 25, 2024 Valuation Date: September 20, 2027, subject to postponement as described under "Description of the Notes-Certain Terms of the Notes-Events Relating to Observation Dates" in the accompanying product supplement.
-Maturity Date: September 23, 2027 Starting Value: 2,227.887 Observation Value: The closing level of the Underlying on the applicable Observation Date.
+Maturity Date: September 23, 2027 Starting Value: The closing level of the Underlying on the pricing date.
+Observation Value: The closing level of the Underlying on the applicable Observation Date.
 Ending Value: The Observation Value of the Underlying on the Valuation Date.
-Coupon Barrier: 1,559.521, which is 70.00% of the Starting Value (rounded to three decimal places).
-Threshold Value: 1,559.521, which is 70.00% of the Starting Value (rounded to three decimal places).
-Contingent Coupon Payment: If, on any semi-annual Observation Date, the Observation Value of the Underlying is greater than or equal to the Coupon Barrier, we will pay a Contingent Coupon Payment of \$40.00 per \$1,000.00 in principal amount of Notes (equal to a rate of 4.00% semi-annually or 8.00% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
+Coupon Barrier: 70.00% of the Starting Value.
+Threshold Value: 70.00% of the Starting Value.
+Contingent Coupon Payment: If, on any semi-annual Observation Date, the Observation Value of the Underlying is greater than or equal to the Coupon Barrier, we will pay a Contingent Coupon Payment of \$34.25 per \$1,000.00 in principal amount of Notes (equal to a rate of 3.425% semi-annually or 6.85% per annum) on the applicable Contingent Payment Date (including the Maturity Date).
 Optional Early Redemption: On any semi-annual Call Payment Date, we have the right to redeem all (but not less than all) of the Notes at the Early Redemption Amount.
 No further amounts will be payable following an Optional Early Redemption.
 We will give notice to the trustee at least five business days but not more than 60 calendar days before the applicable Call Payment Date.
 Early Redemption Amount: For each \$1,000.00 in principal amount of Notes, \$1,000.00, plus the applicable Contingent Coupon Payment if the Observation Value of the Underlying on the corresponding Observation Date is greater than or equal to the Coupon Barrier.
 Redemption Amount: If the Notes have not been called prior to maturity, the Redemption Amount per \$1,000.00 in principal amount of Notes will be: a) If the Ending Value of the Underlying is greater than or equal to the Threshold Value: \$1,000.00; or b) If the Ending Value of the Underlying is less than the Threshold Value: $1,000.00 + (1,000.00 \times \text{Underlying Return})$ In this case, the Redemption Amount (excluding any final Contingent Coupon Payment) will be less than 70.00% of the principal amount and you could lose up to 100.00% of your investment in the Notes.
 The Redemption Amount will also include a final Contingent Coupon Payment if the Ending Value of the Underlying is greater than or equal to the Coupon Barrier.
 Observation Dates: As set forth beginning on page PS-4